naturale0/naturale0.github.io/_posts/2021-03-03-nonparametric-1-Brief-Introduction-to-Nonparametric-function-estimation.md

 ---
 layout: post
-title: "[Nonparametric] 1.
+title: "1.
 Brief Introduction to Nonparametric function estimation"
 date:   2021-03-03 14:59:00 +0900
 author: "Sihyung Park"
-categories: [non-parametric]
+categories: [nonparametric]
 ---

 The `[Nonparametric]` series of posts is my memo on the lecture *Nonparametric Function Estimation (Spring, 2021)* by Prof. Byeong U. Park.
 The lecture is mainly focused on kernel smoothing, while also briefly covers other nonparametric methods such as MARS.